 Performance Considerations

-judiciously.
+While powerful, it’s important to use show judiciously.
 Because it forces an immediate screen update, frequent calls within tight loops can potentially impact performance.
 For the best user experience, especially in rapid iterations, consider introducing slight delays between updates.

-vs. edit
+show vs. edit vs. display

-‘s unique role, let’s compare it with related statements:
+To clarify show‘s unique role, let’s compare it with related statements:

 Uniface Pro Tips